ChatGPT o1 model briefly escapes preview mode

 What is the theme of today's NYT Strands?

-Today's NYT Strands theme is… Get out of here!
+Today's NYT Strands theme is… In my kingdom

 Play any of these words to unlock the in-game hints system.